-Here’s my advice if you are thinking of becoming a graphic designer
+Here’s my advice if you are thinking of becoming a graphic designer.

 Typically graphic designers will have a creative background.
-In many cases, this starts from a very early age.
-If you are a creative and visually driven person, it is likerly that you will be drawn to creative subjects such as art and crafts at junior school.
+In many cases, this starts at a very early age.
+If you are a creative and visually driven person, it is likely that you will be drawn to creative subjects such as art and crafts at junior school.
 You can then progress to more specialised creative subjects like art & design at secondary education, followed by A-levels or more commonly Diplomas in graphic design.

 Leading on from this many people choose to study the subject of graphic design further at University earning a Bachelors degree (3 years of full-time study).
 Most graphic design job advertisements will require some kind of degree level or equivalent qualification in the subject.
 Once you have obtained your degree, you still can’t officially call yourself a professional graphic designer until you have done some paid work.
 This would preferably be for a design agency or in-house design department.
 Even after you have overcome that hurdle, there are still plenty of ladders to climb to reach the top of this profession.